odys-z/hello/docsphinx/lectures/lect01/intro.rst

 Before reading through the source, you are recommended try a playable version.

 .. note:: It's essential to understand math behind the game.
-    To be a good programmer, you almost always thinks in math.
+    To be a good programmer, you almost always thinking in math.
 ..

 Goal